An official website of the United States government

 Introduction & Objectives

 In the western North Atlantic humpback whales (Megaptera novaeangliae) feed in high-latitude summer foraging grounds off the East coast of the U.S. and Canada before migrating to Caribbean breeding grounds in winter (Katona & Beard 1990, Barco et al. 2002, Stevick et al. 2006).
 Since the early 1990s, juvenile humpback whales have been documented feeding in winter in coastal waters of the mid-Atlantic states (Swingle et al. 1993).
 The abundance of humpback whales in the North Atlantic is increasing (Stevick et al. 2003), but there are high levels of mortality in mid-Atlantic states (Barco et al. 2002).
 In 2017, the National Marine Fisheries Service (NMFS) declared an Unusual Mortality Event (UME) for humpback whales along the U.S. Atlantic coast.
-Since January 2016, 68 humpback whale strandings have occurred, with half of the whales that were examined post-mortem showing evidence of human-activity related mortality (ship strikes or entanglement).
+Since January 2016, more than 178 humpback whale strandings have occurred.
+Over half of these strandings occurred in the mid-Atlantic region, and although only approximately half of the whales were able to be examined post-mortem, 40 percent of those showed evidence of human interaction (ship strikes or entanglement).

 The U.S. Navy has supported research on humpback whales near Virginia Beach since 2014 as part of the Mid-Atlantic Humpback Whale Monitoring Project.
 Satellite tracking data from this project shows that the distribution of these animals overlaps significantly with shipping channels (Aschettino et al. 2018).
-Three dead and one live whale were observed in the 2016/2017 field season with evidence of ship strikes.
 Given the UME, the large number of ship-related injuries, and the high spatial overlap with shipping channels, it is essential to understand the behavior of these animals around ships at the entrance of Chesapeake Bay.

 In other areas, humpbacks have relatively low responses to anthropogenic sound such as sonar, especially when compared with other species (Sivle et al. 2015, Wensveen et al. 2017).
 Recent work in Virginia Beach (V. Janik, University of St. Andrews, P.I.) indicates that these whales do not respond to startling sounds (V. Janik, pers. comm.)
 Other researchers have suggested that, when whales are engaged in feeding behavior, they are less responsive to approaching ships (Laist et al. 2001), although there is also evidence that foraging behavior is disrupted by approaching ships (Blair et al. 2016) or sonar use (Sivle et al. 2016).
 Therefore, these whales provide a unique opportunity to study state-dependent risk of ship strike injury and disturbance in a high-mortality area.
 Understanding the behavioral context in which they are most likely to both encounter and respond to ships can inform ways to change human behavior to lower the likelihood of detrimental encounters.
 Determining when and how these whales respond to ships can help with management directives to prevent ship strikes, improving animal welfare and human safety as well as lessening the mortality occurrence of a recovering population.